zhenliatbrown/MESO-DPD_LAMMPS/doc/src/fix_pimd_bosonic.rst

 pimd/langevin <fix_pimd>` for performing quantum molecular dynamics simulations based on the Feynman path-integral formalism.
-The key difference is that fix *pimd/nvt* and fix *pimd/langevin* simulate *distinguishable* particles, while fix *pimdb/nvt* and fix *pimdb/langevin* perform simulations of bosons, including exchange effects.
-The *pimdb* commands share syntax with the equivalent *pimd* commands.
-The user is referred to the documentation of the *pimd* fix for a detailed syntax description and additional, general capabilities of the commands.
-The major differences from fix *pimd* in terms of capabilities are:
+The key difference is that fix *pimd/nvt* and fix *pimd/langevin* simulate *distinguishable* particles, while fix *pimd/nvt/bosonic* and fix *pimd/langevin/bosonic* perform simulations of bosons, including exchange effects.
+The *bosonic* commands share syntax with the equivalent commands for distinguishable particles.
+The user is referred to the documentation of :doc:`these commands <fix_pimd>` for a detailed syntax description and additional, general capabilities of the commands.
+The major differences from fix *pimd/nvt* and fix *pimd/langevin* in terms of capabilities are:

-* Fix *pimdb/nvt* only supports the "pimd" and "nmpimd" methods.
-Fix *pimdb/langevin* only supports the "pimd" method, which is the default in this fix.
+* Fix *pimd/nvt/bosonic* only supports the "pimd" and "nmpimd" methods.
+Fix *pimd/langevin/bosonic* only supports the "pimd" method, which is the default in this fix.
 These restrictions are related to the use of normal modes, which change in bosons.
 For similar reasons, *fmmode* of *pimd/langevin* should not be used, and would raise an error if set to a value other than *physical*.
-* Fix *pimdb/langevin* currently does not support *ensemble* other than *nve*, *nvt*.
+* Fix *pimd/langevin/bosonic* currently does not support *ensemble* other than *nve*, *nvt*.
 The barostat related keywords *iso*, *aniso*, *barostat*, *taup* are not supported.
-* Fix *pimdb/langevin* also has a keyword not available in fix *pimd/langevin*: *esynch*, with default *yes*.
+* Fix *pimd/langevin/bosonic* also has a keyword not available in fix *pimd/langevin*: *esynch*, with default *yes*.
 If set to *no*, some time consuming synchronization of spring energies and the primitive kinetic energy estimator between processors is avoided.